elima123/cnn_itesm/README.md

 Architecture changes:
 - Removed one block from the network (Conv2D + Conv2D + MaxPooling2D)
-- Increased the number of neurons for each convolutional layer: 32 <- 16
+- Increased the number of kernels for each convolutional layer: 32 <- 16